![]() |

 The first is by using GPS.
 It's a bit like using a sat nav in a car.
 The route will be transferred to a map and your position will be shown with a marker which will move as you move.
 It will also prompt you when you are straying away from the route, so you are less likely to get lost.

 We offer free GPS downloads for all our routes.
-Simply pick the walk you want, open it, scroll down to the static map under the walk's 'Directions', then click on either the GPX or KML files to start the download.
+Simply pick the walk you want, open it, scroll down to the static map under the walk's 'Directions', then click on the GPX file to start the download.

-Once the file is downloaded to your device you can open it using your preferred GPS tracker.
-We use both the free Komoot app, the free GPS Tracker, and the paid-for Ordnance Survey (OS) app (mentioned above) to follow and test our routes.
-There are several free GPS apps which you can download for Android or IOS phones.
+Once the file GPX file is downloaded to your device you can open it using your preferred GPS tracker.
+We test all our walks on three free GPS apps.
+We use Komoot, GPS Viewer, and OsmAnd.
+We also subscribe to the paid-for Ordnance Survey (OS) app because I like to see the extra details so I can add information when I am writing the directions for the walks.
 We have a page setting out how to download and follow our sat nav routes.

 Ordnance Survey app